test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

    different number of ``../`` is required dependent on the directory depth of the test case location.

-   Therefore we use here three dots to tell the **RobotFramework_Testsuites** to search from the test file location up till the ``robot_config*.json`` files are found:
+   Therefore we use here three dots to tell the **RobotFramework_TestsuitesManagement** to search from the test file location up till the ``robot_config*.json`` files are found:

    .. code:: python